GroggyAlgorithm/GroggyAlgorithm/README.md

 ⚡ Fun fact: *I've worked with software for a long time, starting with game development with the Unity Game Engine, but I developed an extremely strong interest and passion after taking a **good knock to the noggin**.
-Yes, I'm fine, the only side effects I've noticed are a slightly decreased short term memory and things similar to that.*
+Yes, I'm fine (thankfully) and have only had minor side-effects from this.*